-Jan Lambrecht, SJ, is professor emeritus of New Testament and biblical Greek at the Catholic University of Leuven, Belgium.
+Jan Lambrecht, SJ, (1926-2023), was a professor emeritus of New Testament and biblical Greek at the Catholic University of Leuven, Belgium.